 - Squeeze: The Bollinger Bands squeeze together, indicating a period of low volatility.
 This can be a potential signal for a future trend change.

-- W-Bottom: This pattern occurs when security makes two lows below the lower Bollinger Band and then rallies back above the lower band.
+- W-Bottom: This pattern occurs when security makes two lows below the lower Bollinger Band and then rallies above the lower band.
 This pattern can indicate a potential reversal from a downtrend to an uptrend.

 - M-Top: This pattern occurs when security makes two highs above the upper Bollinger Band and then drops below the upper band.
 This pattern can indicate a potential reversal from an uptrend to a downtrend.